AnyChart/docs.anychart.com/Basic_Charts/TreeMap_Chart.md

 // configure the font of headers chart.headers().fontColor("#990000");
 chart.headers().fontWeight('bold');
-chart.headers().fontSize("14");
+chart.headers().fontSize("20");
 chart.hoverHeaders().fontColor("#000099");
 ```

 The height of headers adjusts to the height of their text.
-However, by default the maximum height is 25 pixels, and the text is not shown if it occupies an area bigger than this value.
+However, by default the maximum height is 25 pixels, and the text is cropped if it occupies an area bigger than this value.
 To change the maximum height of headers, call the {api:anychart.charts.TreeMap#maxHeadersHeight}maxHeadersHeight(){api} method:

 ```
-// set the maximum height of headers chart.maxHeadersHeight("50");
+// set the maximum height of headers chart.maxHeadersHeight("35");
 ```

 The following sample demonstrates how to change the default text and font settings as well as maximum height of headers and disable/enable them: